arista-netdevops-community/ansible-cvp-avd-toi/labs/lab09-avd-eos-cli-config-gen/README.md

 # Hint: check first the configuration CLI commands and then check the data-model
 # on the following link: https://github.com/aristanetworks/ansible-avd/tree/devel/ansible_collections/arista/avd/roles/eos_cli_config_gen

-# before adding the key below, make sure that it does not already exist in the structured config file
+# Before adding the key below, make sure that it does not already exist in the structured config file
 $ cat intended/structured_configs/DC1-SPINE1.yml | grep streaming | wc -l
 # The result should be 1, which means the key exists